Zaphodious/draconic.ui/doc/classes.md

 :options is a seq that will be used to populate the node's list of options, ie the auto-complete of a text box, the items displayed by a spinner, the labeled radio buttons in a group, or the list of possible selections in a drop-down menu.
 Can also be a (range), esp if the node is a :number class.
 As the node usually needs to consume the entire seq before it can be used, infinite seqs should be avoided.
 Defaults to [1 2 3].

 ### :container
-:container type nodes should be used by implementing applications only.
+:container type nodes are nodes that can hold other nodes as children, and should be used by implementing applications only.
 Layout details, as well as organizational information, are best left out of the back-end data logic in order to reduce complexity and eliminate the chance of one target platform holding another back.

+### :irregular
+Acting as a catch-all tag for weirdness, :irregular denotes nodes that break one or more fundamental library rules due to some limitation of the platform's framework.
+A good example would be JavaFX's ToggleGroup, which behaves like an :option node in that you can get and set the :state and get its :options, but which a) doesn't derive from JavaFX's Node base class and thus cannot be passed into a JavaFX :container node, and b) doesn't support setting its options via the draconic.ui library.

+An explanation is available under :irregular-reasons as vector of strings following the following format- "<Type> doesn't/can't/isn't/etc <what its supposed to do> because <reason>. (then optionally) As a work-around, <workaround>." .